skeoop/skeoop.github.io/git/Intro-git.md

 ### The README.md File

 README.md is a text file with Markdown formatting.
 Github and Bitbucket show a web page from this file (after formatting it) when someone visits your repository.
-Use README.md to describe the project and anything the viewer needs to know (like how to build it).
+Use README.md to describe the project and anything the viewer needs to know, like how to build and run it.
 Most projects on Github have a README.md.

-For examples, look at the Github repositories for the [2017 SKE OOP Student Projects](https://skeoop.github.io/projects).
-In particular, the [Course Feedback](https://github.com/guitarpawat/course-feedback) README has an excellent introduction to some technology they used.
 The [Atom Editor](https://github.com/atom/atom) on Github also has a good README.md.

 Here is a simple example of README.md: